ege621/thos-dataset/README.md

 ## Introduction

 - This is the official repo for the Tensorflow implementation of "Two-Hand On-Skin Gesture Recognition: A Dataset and Classification Network for Enhanced Human-Computer Interaction"
-- THOS is the first dataset that solely conists of two-hand on-skin gestures, presented as landmarks
+- THOS is the first dataset that solely conists of two-hand on-skin gestures, presented as landmarks.
 - We also present THOSnet, a hybrid model based on transformer decoders and BiLSTM to classify two-hand gestures.

 ---